Cowboys News App [Android]

 Dallas Cowboys Select OL Connor McGovern With 90th Pick

-Penn State OL (Matthew O'Haren / Sports)
+Penn State OL Connor McGovern (Matthew O'Haren / USA TODAY Sports)

-In the , I was shocked when the Cowboys drafted Penn State's OG Connor McGovern.
+In the third round, I was shocked when the Cowboys drafted Penn State's OG Connor McGovern.
 Although I expected an offensive lineman at some point in the Draft, I didn't anticipate them taking one on Day 2.
 Not only that, but I was surprised the pick was for an interior offensive lineman.
 Although I'm not a fan of this selection, I don't doubt it will serve the Cowboys' plans at some point that we haven't realized yet.

 The Dallas Cowboys have done a great job in the Draft in recent years.
 Don't let anybody tell you otherwise.
 They've managed to build a very solid and young roster through this process and they've earned our trust.
 It was an odd Draft, and one I have many questions about, but I'm excited about it nevertheless.